Northholm Grammar School

-Northholm Grammar School is an independent Anglican co-educational primary and secondary day school, located in Arcadia, in the Hills District of Sydney, New South Wales, Australia.
+Northholm Grammar School is an independent Anglican co-educational primary and secondary day school, located in Arcadia.

 The school was established in 1983 and is situated on 10 hectares.
 It currently serves students from Kindergarten to Year 12.

-In March 2019, Mr Christopher Bradbury was commissioned as the fifth and current Principal of Northholm Grammar School.
+In January 2025, Mr Nate Atkinson was commissioned as the sixth and current Principal of Northholm Grammar School.

 Education Philosophy

 Northholm Grammar's flexible academic curriculum is combined with Christian values.
 The school is non-selective, with a Liberal Arts (liberating the student to be an independent thinker) foundation.
-The Junior School (K-Year 6) curriculum has been designed with the two core elements of "Units of Enquiry" and "Subject-specific Learning Experiences" within the guidelines of the national curriculum, the Australian Curriculum.
-The Senior School (Years 7-12) curriculum features a broad range of subjects within the requirements of the NSW Board of Studies that allow students to tailor their studies.
+The Junior School (Kindergarten to Year 6) curriculum has been designed with the two core elements of "Units of Enquiry" and "Subject-specific Learning Experiences" within the guidelines of the national curriculum, the Australian Curriculum.
+The Senior School (Years 7 to 12) curriculum features a broad range of subjects within the requirements of the NSW Board of Studies that allow students to tailor their studies.
 Students in Years 11 and 12 work towards their Higher School Certificate, with the opportunity to study TAFE vocational courses.
 Personalised Education Plans are in place for students requiring additional support.

 Since its inception in 1983, pastoral care has been an integral part of Northholm's program which includes the House System, tutor groups, leadership programs, and specialist counsellors.
 Co-curricular programs available to students include Music, Drama, Art, Agriculture Clubs, Science Club and Debating.
 The school also offers a broad range of sports, has an Outdoor Education program for Years 7-10 and participates in the Duke of Edinburgh's International Award.